microsoft/ML-For-Beginners/4-Classification/3-Classifiers-2/README.md

 weighted avg       0.79      0.79      0.79      1199
 ```

-✅ Learn about linear SVC
+✅ Learn about Linear SVC

 Support-Vector clustering (SVC) is a child of the Support-Vector machines family of ML techniques (learn more about these below).
 In this method, you can choose a 'kernel' to decide how to cluster the labels.
 The 'C' parameter refers to 'regularization' which regulates the influence of parameters.
 The kernel can be one of [several](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html#sklearn.svm.SVC); here we set it to 'linear' to ensure that we leverage linear SVC.
 Probability defaults to 'false'; here we set it to 'true' to gather probability estimates.
 We set the random state to '0' to shuffle the data to get probabilities.
 ## K-Neighbors classifier

 The previous classifier was good, and worked well with the data, but maybe we can get better accuracy.
-Try a K-Neighbors classifer.
+Try a K-Neighbors classifier.
 Add a line to your classifier array (add a comma after the Linear SVC item):

 ```python
 'KNN classifier': KNeighborsClassifier(C),